Get help to avoid becoming homeless

 Call us on 01223 457918 (9am - 5pm), or drop in to the Housing Advice Service at Mandela House.

-Outside of office hours (5pm - 9am), at weekends and on public holidays, emergency calls about homelessness should be made to 0844 335 3944
+Outside of office hours (5pm - 9am, weekends and public holidays) emergency calls about homelessness should be made to 0844 335 3944

 Making an emergency homeless application

-Our leaftlet explains what to expect if you're in, or are heading for a housing crisis in Cambridge: Homeless in Cambridge [PDF, 465kB].
+Our leaflet explains what to expect if you're in, or are heading for a housing crisis in Cambridge: Homeless in Cambridge [PDF, 465kB].